 - Bandwidth used for Sensitivity: Specify which bandwidth should be used to calculate the time required.
 This is used in conjunction with the desired sensitivity and the Representative Frequency.
 A number of shortcuts are possible or a user-defined value can be entered.
-"RepresentativeWindowResolution" is the usual default and will use the narrowest spectral resolution (including Hanning smoothing and spectral averaging) of the spectral window chosen as the sensitivity driver for the observations.
+The effective channel width of the representative window ("RepWindowEffectiveChannelWidth") is the default and will use the narrowest effective channel width (including Hanning smoothing and spectral averaging) of the spectral window chosen as the sensitivity driver for the observations.
+Please refer to the Spectral Setup section of the Technical Handbook for a definition of the effective channel width.
 This is usually a good choice for observations of spectral lines.
 If additional smoothing is envisaged post-observation, then a user-defined value can be entered velocity units are preferred.
 For continuum observations where the spectral line interface has been used, the entered value should be the total non-overlapping bandwidth that is free from significant line emission.
 The "AggregateBandWidth" option will calculate the total non-overlapping bandwidth automatically and is the only option for Single Continuum setups.
-"FinestResolution" refers to the smallest spectral resolution of any of the defined spectral windows.
+"FinestEffectiveChannelWidth" refers to the smallest effective channel width of any of the defined spectral windows.
 This is not shown for VLBI observations. - Time Estimate: Request an estimate of how long it will take to achieve the scientific objectives of the Science Goal.
 This brings up a dialogue that contains a lot of information about the times required and parameters used in their derivation.
 The times reported include calibration and overheads (hardware and software) for each array required.
-For VLBI observations, the user must enter their own time estimate, including calibration.
+For VLBI observations, the user must enter their own time estimate, including calibration, for the whole science goal.
 If the Sun is being observed, only the on-source time should be entered. - Override OT's sensitivity-based time estimate?: If complicated and bright sources are being observed, the sensitivity target might not be reached due to limited uv-coverage.
 Alternatively, a user might not be interested in sensitivity, but rather in observing a source for a fixed amount of time in order to follow source variability.
 In either case, the sensitivity-based time estimate can be overridden here, but this must be rigorously justified.
 The time entered must be equal to the total time required for all the arrays, including calibration and overheads.
 This option is probably only useful for experts and it is not expected that it will be used very much.
-This is not shown for VLBI or solar observations. - Simultaneous 12-m and ACA observations: If the observations require a single 12-m configuration and the 7-m array only, it is possible to request that these be observed simultaneously.
-This is thought to be most useful for the planetary community and will result in the 7-m time being set to the same as that of the 12-m array.
+This is not shown for VLBI or solar observations. - Simultaneous 12-m and ACA observations: If the observations require a single 12-m configuration and the 7-m Array only, it is possible to request that these be observed simultaneously.
+This is thought to be most useful for the planetary community and will result in the 7-m time being set to the same as that of the 12-m Array.
 Please note that configurations C-7, C-8, C-9, and C-10 are however excluded from simultaneous observing, as they cannot be paired with ACA. - Are the observations time-constrained?: Clicking this reveals an interface for setting various scheduling constraints for the observations.
 If time-constrained observing is selected, it must be justified in the Technical Justification node.
 Currently there are two types of time constraint: - Single visit: Multiple time windows can be entered, during one of which the SG should be executed.
 It is possible to import these windows from an external ASCII file.
 Each visit should go on a separate row and each row should contain two comma-separated values of format YYYY-MM-DDThh:mm:ss e.g.